Adam Goodman, PhD

 601 S Morgan St.

-Adam Goodman is an assistant professor in the Department of History and in the Latin American and Latino Studies Program at the University of Illinois at Chicago.
-His research and teaching interests include migration history and policy; Mexican American and Latina/o history; border and borderlands history; and recent U.S., Mexican, and Central American history.
+Adam Goodman is an associate professor in the Department of History and Latin American and Latino Studies Program at the University of Illinois Chicago (UIC).
+His research and teaching interests include migration history and policy; Mexican American and Latino/a/x history; border and borderlands history; and recent US, Mexican, and Central American history.

-Goodman's book, The Deportation Machine: America’s Long History of Expelling Immigrants (Princeton University Press, 2020), traces the troubling history of the US government’s systematic efforts to terrorize and expel noncitizens over the past 140 years.
-The book uncovers public officials' use of force, coercion, and fear to purge immigrants from the country and exert control over those who remain.
-It introduces the politicians, bureaucrats, business people, and ordinary citizens who have pushed for and profited from expulsion.
-The Deportation Machine chronicles the devastating human costs of punitive enforcement policies and the innovative strategies people have adopted to fight against removal and redefine belonging in ways that transcend citizenship.
+Goodman's award-winning book, The Deportation Machine: America's Long History of Expelling Immigrants (Princeton UP, 2020), was a finalist for the Los Angeles Times Book Prize in History.
+It traces the US government’s systematic efforts to terrorize and expel noncitizens over the past 140 years.
+The book uncovers public officials’ use of force, coercion, and fear to purge immigrants from the country and exert control over those who remain.
+The Deportation Machine introduces the politicians, bureaucrats, businesspeople, and ordinary citizens who have pushed for and profited from expulsion.
+It chronicles the devastating human costs of punitive enforcement policies and the innovative strategies people have adopted to fight against removal and redefine belonging in ways that transcend citizenship.

 Before moving to Chicago, Goodman was a Provost's Postdoctoral Fellow in the Humanities at the University of Southern California in Los Angeles and a visiting scholar at the Universidad Nacional Autónoma de México in Mexico City.
 He received his Ph.D. in history from the University of Pennsylvania.

-The Deportation Machine: America’s Long History of Expelling Immigrants (Princeton University Press, May 2020)
+The Deportation Machine: America’s Long History of Expelling Immigrants (Princeton UP, May 2020)